AxelleSchyns/cbir-tfe/README.md

 - The `cms` folder: Contains graphs generated for the models.
 - The `excel_results` folder: Contains the accuracies of the diverse methods tested in this work.

+## Requirements

+The packages needed to run this code cna be installed using `requirements.txt`.
+- pip install -r requirements.txt
+-
 ## Code Files

 Here is a quick description of each code file within the `database` folder: